 - 1/4 cup white vinegar

-- 2 large garlic cloves, If I am using this as a salad dressing I use 1 clove of garlic
+- 2 large garlic cloves, minced – if I am using this as a salad dressing I use 1 clove of garlic

 - 1 tsp salt